kiboschool/tk-future-proof-with-python/src/future-proof-with-python/try-kibo-onboarding.md

 ## Join Replit team
 <aside>

 🛠️ During Try Kibo, you will write your code and submit in Replit.
-It has everything you need to build and run computer programs in HTML, CSS, and JavaScript.
+It has everything you need to build and run computer programs in Python

 </aside>